mgba-emu/gbdoc/index.md

 ### <a name="ppu-mode-0">Mode 0</a>

-HBlank occurs between lines and allows a short period of time for adjusting PPU parameters, and OAM.
-During this time VRAM is locked(?).
+HBlank occurs between lines and allows a short period of time for adjusting PPU parameters, VRAM, and OAM.

 #### Timing characteristics
 Base timing: 204 cycles (max)